jqnatividad/qsv/README.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/qsv.svg)](https://repology.org/project/qsv/versions)

-Note that qsv provided by these package managers/distros often do not enable all features (Homebrew, for instance, only enables the `apply` and `luau` features).
+Note that qsv provided by these package managers/distros enable different features (Homebrew, for instance, only enables the `apply` and `luau` features.
+However, it does automatically install shell completion for `bash`, `fish` and `zsh` shells).

 To find out what features are enabled in a package/distro's qsv, run `qsv --version` ([more info](https://github.com/jqnatividad/qsv/blob/master/docs/PERFORMANCE.md#version-details)).